 Instead of demonizing racial/ethnic groups, and without suggesting that all groups have the same level of preference for boys, I propose a more interesting conversation: “What enables some groups to act on a preference for boys, and not others?”

 By the way, on a discursive note, sex selection is called “family balancing” by some clinics.
-What an excellent example of re-framing!Lisa Wade is a professor of sociology at Occidental College.
+What an excellent example of re-framing!Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.